meherab31/Data-Case-LaravelProject/README.md

 # Laravel Project by Meherab Hasan

-Welcome to the DATA CASE the laravel project created by Meherab Hasan.
+Welcome to the DataCase the laravel project created by Meherab Hasan.
 This project is a simple yet powerful demonstration of Create, Read, Update, Delete operations of data from database using the Laravel framework.

 ## Features